rjaros/kvision-examples/README.md

 ## Desktop

-A very simple desktop with three mini applications - a calculator, a text editor and a web browser.
+A very simple desktop with four mini applications - a calculator, a text editor, a paint program and a web browser.

 [See live demo](https://rjaros.github.io/kvision-examples/desktop/)